 Additionally, participants intending to transfer to UCLA are eligible for membership in the Transfer Alliance Program (TAP), which gives priority admission consideration to any major in the College of Letters and Science at UCLA.
-Similarly, students interested in transferring to USC can participate in the Transfer Scholars Partnership (TSP) and receive guaranteed priority admission consideration to USC and special consideration for scholarships.
-Moreover, students intending to transfer to Pepperdine University can join our transfer program called Wavelink to receive priority transfer admission and scholarship consideration.
-Students who are planning to transfer to Pomona College can participate in our Pomona Agreement for Transfer Honors (PATH) to qualify for priority admission and scholarship consideration.
+Similarly, students interested in transferring to Pomona College can participate in our Pomona Agreement for Transfer Honors (PATH) to qualify for priority admission and scholarship consideration.
 Students interested in transferring to UC Riverside can participate in our Honors Alliance for Riverside Transfers (HART) for priority admission, housing, and scholarship consideration.
 New Alliances are being added all the time, so check with the HITE and Honors Office.
 In addition, students with a 3.0 grade point average or better can join the COC chapter of Alpha Gamma Sigma (the California community college honor society).
 Students with a 3.5 grade point average or better are eligible for membership in Phi Theta Kappa (the national community college honor society).
 Membership in one or both of these societies entitles the students to special recognition, the opportunity to compete for scholarships and more.

-For information about the HITE and Honors Program, TAP, PATH, TSP, Wavelink or the other alliances and the two honor societies, call the HITE Office at (661) 362-3333, or drop by the office in C-103 and pick up a HITE and Honors Program brochure.
+For information about the HITE and Honors Program, TAP, PATH or the other alliances and the two honor societies, call the HITE Office at (661) 362-3333, or drop by the office in C-103 and pick up a HITE and Honors Program brochure.